CaixdLab/CL4CaPro/README.md

 ### Download datasets and models
 <ul style="list-style-type:disc">
   <li>TCGA dataset<br />
 The TCGA dataset can be downloaded from the <a href="https://gdc.cancer.gov/about-data/publications/pancanatlas">GDC website</a> or from our OneDrive folder <a href="https://miamiedu-my.sharepoint.com/:f:/r/personal/x_cai_miami_edu/Documents/CaixdLab/CL4CaPro?csf=1&web=1&e=OGT77f">TCGAdata<a>.
-The RNA-seq data file is EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.tsv and the clinical data file is TCGA-CDR-SupplementalTableS1.xlsx.
+The RNA-seq data file is EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.tsv,  and the clinical data file is TCGA-CDR-SupplementalTableS1.xlsx.
+Both files should be placed in the folder CL4CAPro.
 TCGA datasets were used to train and test our models. </li>

   <li>CPTAC-3 dataset <br />
-CPTAC-3 RNA-seq and clinical data  can be downloaded from <a href="https://portal.gdc.cancer.gov/projects/CPTAC-3">GDC data portal</a>.
+CPTAC-3 RNA-seq and clinical data  can be downloaded from <a href="https://portal.gdc.cancer.gov/projects/CPTAC-3">GDC data portal</a>, and data files should be placed in the folder CL4CAPro/CPTAC3&DKFZ.
 They were used to validate the lung cancer models trained with TCGA data. </li>

   <li>DKFZ prostate dataset <br />
-DKFZ RNA-seq and cinical data can be downloaded from <a href="https://www.cbioportal.org">cBioPortal</a>.
+DKFZ RNA-seq and cinical data can be downloaded from <a href="https://www.cbioportal.org">cBioPortal</a>, and data files should be placed in the folder CL4CAPro/CPTAC3&DKFZ.
 They were used to validate prostate cancer models trained with TCGA data.  </li>

   <li>Breast cancer dataset <br />
   The breast cancer dataset contains microarray and clinical data of five datasets processed by the authours of the following paper:  <br />